1976 Mexican general election: Campaign

 The PPS and the PARM supported López Portillo's candidacy, as they had traditionally done with previous candidates for the PRI.

 At the time, the opposition party PAN was going through internal conflicts and, for the first time upon its foundation, was unable to nominate a candidate for the 1976 presidential elections.

 On the other hand, the Mexican Communist Party nominated Valentín Campa as their presidential candidate.
 At the time, however, this party had no official registry and was not allowed to participate in elections, so Campa's candidacy was not officially recognized and he didn't have access to the media.
 He had to run as a write-in candidate, as he would not appear in the ballots.

 These factors led to López Portillo effectively running unopposed.
 His campaign echoed this "unanimous" support for him, and his slogan was "La solución somos todos" ("All of us are the solution").
 López Portillo later joked that, due to running without opposition, it would have been enough for "his mother's vote for him" to win the election.

 López Portillo had been separated from his wife Carmen Romano for some time, but upon being nominated by the PRI as its presidential candidate, the two of them were persuaded by PRI advisers to reunite and to maintain the appearance of a solid marriage, so as to not alienate the largely conservative, catholic populace.

 Popular Cuban singer Celia Cruz recorded a jingle for the López Portillo campaign, titled "¿Dónde estás, José?" ("Where are you, José"?).
 Other entertainers such as Enrique Guzmán and María Elena Velasco performed on an LP issued by the López Portillo campaign.

+In his campaign, López Portillo defended the infamous acarreo ("hauling", the practice of trucking people to rallies to cheer its candidates in exchange for gifts of some kind), saying that the attendees "are not ‘hauled’, they are ‘transported’ by the Party's own men and forces", adding that "All organized truck drivers in Mexico are part of the PRI and it is a tradition for them to take their vehicles to transport people to public events".
+He further justified in his autobiography that there was "no reason not to facilitate, for example, to our peasants, transportation to public meetings, who concur, after all, to communicate with a System that governs them, through understandable acts in which they participate, see, hear, learn, express themselves and even, are distracted with trips and companies.
+The Party can, the Party must."